dreamcatcher-tech/network/Inbox/2024-06-07 2140 helpdocs with disputes.md

 Also impact crystals for each docbot is generated.

 Need summarizers of the sessions of these bots, and the surfacing of new questions.

+Make a negotiation tool that lets people agree on little pieces and priorities together before voting.

+Be able to put in messages from other people